- For Individuals▼

 A typical plan includes a wide range of options, from more conservative stable value funds and CDs to more aggressive bond and stock funds.
 You may choose to build a diversified portfolio of various funds, select a simple yet diversified target-date or target-risk fund, or rely on specific investment advice through Guided Pathways.

 Have a plan for taking withdrawals from your account – both to manage the tax bill and to provide for your future needs.
-For guidance, view Making a Smart Withdrawal Decision and Special Tax Notice Regarding Plan Payments
+For guidance, view Making a Smart Withdrawal Decision and the Special Tax Notice Regarding Plan Payments.

 You designate a beneficiary, or beneficiaries, to receive any remaining assets upon your death.
 Designating beneficiaries can help ensure your assets are paid per your wishes, avoid the potential costs and delays of probate, and allow non-spouse beneficiaries to receive additional tax benefits.